 With goals set, consider the kinds of features and capabilities (aka requirements) you’ll need to achieve them.
 Even though Forbes and other outlets note the similarities between competing marketing automation tools, they also say that each solution typically focuses on specific automation actions and workflows in varying degrees.
 It’s important to understand, too, that marketing automation solutions that market themselves as being comprehensive or all-in-one tools won’t necessarily make it equally easy to perform different kinds of common tasks.

 Considering the long list of marketing automation features to choose from, how do you know which ones are best for your organization?

-My recommendation is build and prioritize your requirements with a marketing automation requirements gathering template.
-By doing so you can get input from all stakeholders in the selection project and have a better view into what everyone needs/wants from a marketing automation platform.
+My recommendation is to build and prioritize your requirements with a marketing automation requirements gathering template.
+By doing so you can get input from all of your stakeholders in the selection project, and have a better view into what everyone needs/wants from the marketing automation software.

-Aside from specific technical requirements, other example considerations include:
+Aside from these specific technical requirements, other example considerations include:

 - The projected training time needed for complete adoption,

 - Immediate ROI potential